NISQ circuit compilation is the travelling salesman problem on a torus: Introduction

-Compilation solves the following problems simultaneously: 1) circuit-to-NISQ qubit mapping (first mentioned Sec.~\ref{sec:rcnot}), 2) CNOT-to-edge mapping (first mentioned in Sec.~\ref{sec:find}), and 3) order in which the CNOTs are compiled to the NISQ.
+Gate scheduling is a sub-problem of the qubit allocation problem, because scheduling is performed once qubits are allocated.
+However, for an exact solution, finding the best initial allocation requires iterating through all possibilities which in turns implies that gate scheduling has to be calculated each time.
+From this perspective, QCC is at least as complex as the qubit allocation problem.

-\begin{problem} Determine the order in which the remote CNOTs from $C$ are mapped to the NISQ.
-The chosen order should still be a valid topological sort of the original circuit DAG. \end{problem}
+Regarding scheduling, it is not obligatory to start compiling from the first remote CNOT of $C$.
+One can start from an arbitrary gate, as long as the resulting $C'$ will respect the original order from $C$.
+For example, if $C$ consists of three remote CNOTs $g_1$, $g_2$ and $g_3$, the compilation could start with $g_2$, followed by $g_3$ and finally $g_1$.
+However, $C'$ would need to execute the correct order of compiled gates $g_1', g_2', g_3'$.

-The first problem is equivalent to computing the initial configuration (Sec.~\ref{sec:perm}).
-This is because along a CNOT-chain all the configurations are a direct result of the initial configuration (the one from on the innermost cycle).
-The second problem is to execute each remote CNOT using as few as possible additional gates.
-A potentially new configuration exists after mapping each remote CNOT to a graph edge, and this fact was used to construct the search diagrams.
-The third problem exists, because CNOT gate parallelism from the original $C$ is not captured in the chain representation.
-There are multiple equivalent CNOT-chains for the same circuit DAG.
+\begin{problem} \textbf{Circuit traversal}: Determine the order in which the gates of $C$ should be compiled, such that the cost of $C'$ is minimised.
+The chosen order has to be a valid topological sorting of $C$. \end{problem}